 Name:

 Address:

 City, State, Zip:

-Email:
+Email: Phone:

-Pack#:District:
+Pack#: District: Council Name: ¥

-Tenure Tenure
+Tenure

-Complete at least two years of tenure as a registered adult leade r in a Cub Scout pack.
+Complete at least tw o years of tenure as a registered a dult leader in a Cub Scout pack.

-rom Го

-Го

-(Month/Year) (Month/Year)

-Training Performance

-Complete Cub Scout Leader Position Specific Training for your registered position(s) Do the following during the tenure used for this award:

-Online Or ☐ Facilitated Training ☐ Participate in an annual pack planning meeting in each year.
+From То From To (Month/Year) (Month/Year) Training Complete Cub Scout Leader Position Specific Training for your registered position(s) Performance Do the following during the tenure used for this award: 🗅 Online Or  🖵 Facilitated Training Participate in an annual pack planning meeting in each year.
 Participate in at least one additional supplemental or advanced training event at the council, area, region, or national level during the two years.
-Contact your local council for supplemental training availability. ☐ Serve as a registered adult leader in a pack that achieves at least the Bronze level of Journey to Excellence in each year.

-Attend a pow wow or university of Scouting, or attend at least four roundtables during each year of the tenure used for this award. ☐ Give primary leadership in meeting at least one pack Journey to Excellence objective in each year.
+Contact your local council for supplemental training availability.
+Serve as a registered adult leader in a pack that achieves at least the Bronze level of Journey to Excellence in each year.
+Attend a pow wow or university of Scouting, or attend at least four roundtables during each year of the tenure used for this award.
+Give primary leadership in meeting at least one pack Journey to Excellence objective in each year.
 Approved by:

-Pack Committee Chair Date
+Pack Committee Chair

 District/Council Training Committee Action

-The applicant has met all the requirements for the Scouter's Train ning Award for Cub Scouting.
+The applicant has met all the requirements for the Scouter's Training Award for Cub Scouting.

 Approved by:

-District or Council Training Committee Chair Date
+District or Council Training Committee Chair